mvquinta/mvquinta/README.md

 ##

 🔭 Developing [embipi](https://www.embipi.com/), a personal web app project in an infinite development loop.
-Aiming to make it crossplatform in the future.
+Embipi MVP version is now published and open to public use.

-🌱 Currently learning Nextjs, Jest and Testing Library
+🌱 Currently leveling up my React and TypeScript skills

 ##